adrienbarral/shallow-dive-into-rust/src/basic_concepts.md

 }
 ```

-This allow to write call this methods on the "me" object instanciated previously :
+This allow to call this methods on the "me" object instanciated previously :

 ```rust
 let me = Person {